djgovani/Flipkart_Products_Analysis/README.md

 <a name="#features"></a>
 ## Features
-- It will display the total number of records.
 - It will display the total number of displaying records out of the total number of records.
-- It will display the total number of record having discount out of the displaying records.
 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price data in CLI table in ascending order of Brand.
 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price data in CLI table in descending  order of Brand.
 - It will display Brand, Product Name, Product Category Tree, Price, Discounted Price, Discount in % data in CLI table in ascending order of discount(in %) given in products.